-Space Oddity, released in 1969, the same year human animals landed on the moon.
-It is one of the greatest ballad in music history.
 Eerily serene and catastrophic.
-Depicting love, and human animal's spac aspiration, vuneralbility, and the beauty of the earth (in a anthropic perspective).
+The love, the aspiration, the vuneralbility, and the anthropic beauty of home.
 A vernacular record of human's space program. “check inignition and may God's love be with you”.
-God, this can put tears in my eyes.

 Space Oddity, words and music by David Bowie.